Mac

 Processor, Memory, and Graphics

-Moving on from the price, the new Retina display model features Haswell processors, and Intel Iris Pro graphics, again a boost over the older processors, and HD 4000 integrated graphics.
-Though discrete graphics would have been better, these 13-inch models only come with integrated graphics and remember that you are only putting in USD 100 more over the older model, and it is definitely worth it.
-Also, Apple has been more generous with the RAM limitation on the newer model, the Retina display can now take up to 16 gigs of RAM, compared to the maximum of 8 gigs on the older machines.
+Moving on from the price, the new Retina display model features Haswell processors and Intel Iris Pro graphics, again a boost over the older processors and HD 4000 integrated graphics.
+Though discrete graphics would have been better, these 13-inch models only have integrated graphics.
+Remember that you only put in USD 100 more over the older model, which is worth it.
+Also, Apple has been more generous with the RAM limitation on the newer model; the Retina display can now take up to 16 gigs of RAM, compared to the maximum of 8 gigs on the older machines.

 Storage Space

 When it comes to storage, the norm is more the better.
-You can never really have enough of space.
-With the world going HD, space is now even more of a problem.
-We would like to say that so-and-so amount of storage space is enough, but it simply depends on from user to user.
-Luckily, on the newer MacBook Pro, you can choose the amount of storage you need, right up to a gargantuan 1 TB SSD.
-No doubt, the price will increase accordingly, but the option is nice to have.
+You can never really have enough space.
+With the world going HD, the area is now even more of a problem.
+We want to say that so-and-so amount of storage space is enough, but it depends on the user.
+Luckily, you can choose the amount of storage you need on the newer MacBook Pro, up to a huge 1 TB SSD.
+The price will undoubtedly increase accordingly, but the option is nice to have.
 For those users who don’t need so much space, the base model comes with an ample 128 GB of space, but more importantly, on an SSD.
-SSDs don’t feature moving parts, and read/write speeds are phenomenally faster that HDDs.
-If you need more space, and don’t want to shell out the USD 300 to upgrade to a 512 GB SSD, then you have the option of picking up a 500 GB external HHD for your storage needs.
+SSDs don’t feature moving parts, and read/write speeds are phenomenally faster than HDDs.
+If you need more space and don’t want to shell out the USD 300 to upgrade to a 512 GB SSD, you can pick up a 500 GB external HHD for your storage needs.
 However, with the cloud sector booming, this is becoming less and less necessary.

 Ports

 The newer Retina display model also does not feature an optical drive, which counts significantly to its svelte size, shape, and weight.
-This might be a problem for some, but optical discs are being used lesser and lesser these days, so it should not be too bad.
-You could also opt for an external optical drive; these are not too expensive, and even the extra 20 bucks that the drive costs make the newer MacBook worth it.
+This might be a problem for some, but optical discs are being used less often, so it should not be too bad.
+You could also opt for an external optical drive; these are not too expensive, and even the extra 20 bucks the drive costs make the newer MacBook worth it.

 Size, Weight, and Battery Life

-Thanks to the inclusion of the SSD, and the exclusion of the optical drive, the newer MacBook Pro with Retina display is now even thinner and lighter than its predecessor.
-At less than 3½ pounds, this is a very light machine indeed, almost a pound lighter that the non-retina model.
-It is also significantly thinner, at .71 inches, compared to the older model at .91 inches.
-In all this slimming and trimming, Apple has ensured that the battery life does not suffer; in fact, with the newer model you get up to 9 hours of wireless web surfing, compared to the 7 hours its predecessor offered.
+Thanks to the SSD’s inclusion and the optical drive’s exclusion, the newer MacBook Pro with Retina display is now even thinner and lighter than its predecessor.
+At less than 3½ pounds, this is a very delicate machine, almost a pound lighter than the non-retina model.
+It is also significantly thinner, at .71 inches, compared to the older model, at .91 inches.
+In all this slimming and trimming, Apple has ensured that the battery life does not suffer; with the newer model, you get up to 9 hours of wireless web surfing, compared to the 7 hours its predecessor offered.

 Miscellaneous